www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 to only provide server CPU and RAM usage in real time to the administrator of the server.
 To make the administration GUI useful an update command of the webserver itself is to be implemented.
 # Tasks
-* [ ] Blog why the Cin project is now a low priority feature project.
-* [ ] Complete the issue ["Create no-code gel editor"](../2024-05-31-create-no-code-gel-editor.md) first.
 * [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.
+    * [ ] Create a name for the language and document it. -> There is already a programming langauge named Gel, so let's name it Geal instead.
     * [ ] Extend Gel language, in order to model optimization problems consisting of multiple optimization problems.
         * [ ] Use a domain object based parser and editor as backend for editor and no-code editor, in order to simplify parsing.
 In other words, create an editor backend, that is shared by the code and no-code editor frontend.
             * [ ] Create dedicated Gel editor project, that replaces the Sep project.